Causal Collaborative Filtering: Experiments

 \subsubsection{\textbf{Counterfactual Example Selection}}

-For the CCF discrete versions, the selection is based on the parameter $k$, i.e., the counterfactual example will be selected if the target item is ranked to top-$k$ under the counterfactual history (Section \ref{sec:select}).
-For the CCF continuous version, the selection is based on the parameter $\epsilon_2$ in Eq.\eqref{eq:continuous_learning}, i.e., a counterfactual history embedding is selected only if it is close enough to the real history embedding.
+The selection is based on parameter $k$ (Section \ref{sec:select}) and $\epsilon_2$ in Eq.\eqref{eq:continuous_learning} for CCF discrete and continuous version, respectively.
 We first examine the discrete versions.
-We plot the nDCG@10 under different $k$ (from 50 to 100) and under the heuristic rule R1r in Figure \ref{fig:counterfactual_selection}(a-b) for two types of datasets.
+We plot the recommendation performance on nDCG@10 and the Simpson's paradox results under different $k$ on Movielens-100k in Figure \ref{fig:counterfactual_selection}(a-b), where users are grouped by gender and the R1r rule is used.
 Other rules and datasets have similar observations.
-Since we randomly sample 100 negative items for ranking during selection, so when $k$ is set as 100, we are actually doing no selection because the target item is almost surely in top-100 among the 101 items.
-We can see that when $k$ is properly chosen, the selected counterfactual examples will improve the performance through the counterfactual constraint.
-However, when $k$ is too large---such as $k=100$ that all the generated counterfactual examples are selected---the counterfactual constraint will hurt the performance.
+We see that when $k$ is properly chosen, our framework will mitigate Simpson's paradox and improve the performance.
+However, when $k$ is too large---such as $k=100$ so that all the generated counterfactual examples are selected---the counterfactual constraint will mislead the causal preference estimation and lead to relatively more paradox thus hurt the performance.
 This observation is consistent with the theory of conditional intervention (Section \ref{sec:conditional_intervention}).
-When doing conditional intervention (Eq.\eqref{eq:conditional_intervention}\eqref{eq:unbiased}), we need to use those counterfactual histories $x^\prime$ that lead to the target item $v$ still being recommended for user $u$ under the recommendation algorithm $v=g(u,x^\prime)$, and only these counterfactual histories are required to reach similar predictions with the real history in the counterfactual constraint (Eq.\eqref{eq:discrete}\eqref{eq:discrete_learning}).
-If too many ``irrelevant'' counterfactual histories are forced to make the same predictions, it will violate the assumptions of conditional intervention and thus lead to decreased performance.